On a generalised form of subjective probability: Strength of a distribution function

 Let a given continuous random variable $X$ of possibly various dimensions have two proposed distribution functions $F_X(x)$ and $G_X(x)$.
-We define the set of events $\mathcal{F}[a]$ by
+We define the set of events $\mathcal{F}[a]$ by:

-where $\{ X \in \mathcal{A} \}$ is the event that $X$ lies in the set $\mathcal{A}$ and $f_X(x)$ is the density function corresponding to $F_X(x)$, and we define the set $\mathcal{G}[a]$ in the same way with respect to the distribution function $G_X(x)$.
-It now follows that for a given discrete or continuous reference set of events $R$ that are independent of $X$, the distribution function $F_X(x)$ is defined as being internally stronger than the distribution function $G_X(x)$ at the resolution level $\lambda$, where $\lambda$ is any value in the set $\Lambda$ corresponding to the set $R$, if To give an example of the application of this definition, let us imagine that a doctor is trying to elicit a distribution function for the change in average survival time $X$ caused by the administration of a new drug in comparison to a standard drug.
+where $\{ X \in \mathcal{A} \}$ is the event that $X$ lies in the set $\mathcal{A}$ and $f_X(x)$ is the density function corresponding to $F_X(x)$, and let us define the set $\mathcal{G}[a]$ in the same way with respect to the distribution function $G_X(x)$.
+For a given discrete or continuous reference set of events $R$, we will now define the distribution function $F_X(x)$ as being internally stronger than the distribution function $G_X(x)$ at the resolution level $\lambda$, where $\lambda$ is any value in the set~$\Lambda$ corresponding to the set $R$, if To give an example of the application of this definition, let us imagine that a doctor is trying to elicit a distribution function for the change $X$ in average survival time that results from the administration of an untested new drug in comparison to a standard drug.
 We will assume that the reference set of events $R$ is based on the outcome of spinning the type of wheel described in Section~\ref{sec1}, and that the resolution $\lambda$ is some value in the interval $[0.05,0.95]$.
 Let $G_X(x)$ be the current proposed distribution function for $X$.
-The aim is therefore to try to adjust this distribution function so that it better represents what is known about the variable $X$, which we will regard as being equivalent to achieving some kind of overall increase in the similarities $S( A, R(\lambda) )$ where $A \in \mathcal{G}[\lambda]$.
+The aim is therefore to try to adjust this distribution function so that it better represents what is known about the variable $X$, which we will regard as being equivalent to achieving some kind of overall increase in the similarities in the set $\{ S( A, R(\lambda) ): A \in \mathcal{G}[\lambda]\}$.

-In particular, it is natural to put more attention on increasing the smaller of these similarities without lowering by too much, or at all, the larger of these similarities.
-Hence, it would seem sensible to take another step in the elicitation process if an alternative distribution function $F_X(x)$ is judged as being (according to Definition~3) internally stronger than the distribution function $G_X(x)$.
+In particular, it is natural to put more attention on increasing the lowest similarities in this set without decreasing by too much, or at all, the highest similarities in this set.
+Hence, it would seem sensible to take another step in the elicitation process if an alternative distribution function $F_X(x)$ is judged as being, according to Definition~3, internally stronger than the distribution function $G_X(x)$.
 The distribution function $F_X(x)$ would then become the current proposed distribution function for $X$, and the elicitation process would continue until no improvements to this distribution function can be made.

 {\bf Definition 4: Internal strength for discrete distribution functions}